-Moreover, one more perk is that even after switching over to MAPI over HTTP it does not make you liable to use this protocol only for Outlook to access Exchange.
-Outlook clients who are not yet using MAPI over HTTP can still use Outlook Anywhere (RPC over HTTP) to access Exchange through a MAPI-enabled Client Access server.
+Moreover, one more perk is that even after switching to MAPI over HTTP, it does not make you liable to use this protocol only for Outlook to access Exchange.
+Outlook clients not yet using MAPI over HTTP can still use Outlook Anywhere (RPC over HTTP) to access Exchange through a MAPI-enabled Client Access server.

 How To Check If MAPI over HTTP Enabled?